 In the post "Climate change - The biggest challenge for mankind" you will find more detailed information on the causes and consequences of climate change:

 What are the specific consequences of climate change for our forests?

 Above all, the occurrence of precipitation is changing as a result of climate change.
-That is, take it Weather extremes who. heat waves or Droughts to.
+That is, take it Weather extremes like heat waves or Droughts to.
 This in turn means that the risk of forest fires is enormously increased.
 Also Floods by Heavy rain or Storms occur more often.
 Violent storms can uproot trees and literally tear them out of their habitat.

 In addition, the periods without rain are getting longer and the soil is drying out.
 That is why our trees are getting too dry and they get into the so-called Drought stress.
 The tree shows various symptoms of this, such as leaves that curl, change color and fall off.
 Trees also store moisture in their leaves.
-If this memory is used up, however, the trees shed their leaves prematurely, which in the worst case can happen Tree dying can lead.
+However, if this storage is used up, the trees shed their leaves prematurely, which in the worst case Tree dying can lead.

 Because of the little rain sinks also the water table always deeper.
 Sometimes it is no longer even possible for the roots of older and larger trees to reach the sinking groundwater.
 Besides the long dry spells it often just happens in a few days zu Heavy rain.
 This has the disadvantage that the large amounts of water can no longer be absorbed by the ground and can supply the roots of the trees.
 The falling groundwater level is also a consequence of this.

 It can already be seen that trees less foliage wear or many dead branches gives.
 We see more and more in forests Gaps in the canopy through bare trees.